 I started off my career as a reporter, covering technology and international news at organizations including the BBC and Businessweek Online.
 In 2003, I moved to London to attend culinary school at Leiths School of Food and Wine, then landed a job as food editor at Boston Magazine.

 From 2007 through 2010, I was a staff writer at The Washington Post.
 My reporting took me to Immokalee, Florida, where I wrote about tomato pickers’ struggle for better working conditions, and to downtown Washington, where I pulled back the curtain on a faux farm-to-table restaurant.
-I am currently at work on a book about a book about food and convenience.
+My current fascination is with how culture shapes what and how we eat the emerging science of behavior change.